 Nov 2, 2016 — Palekh Algorithm

 Another algorithm that uses machine learning.
-Palekh is aimed at improving how Yandex handle long-tail queries, which do not have any behavioral data.
-Using neural networks it helps to understand the meaning of query and find relevant documents, even if they don’t contain words from this query on the headlines, meta tags, or text.
+Palekh is aimed at improving how Yandex handle uncertain long-tail queries, which do not have any behavioral data.
+Using neural networks it helps to understand the meaning of query and find relevant documents, based on their titles.